Hong Kong police shoot protester in chest | DW | 01.10.2019

 A demonstrator was shot in the chest at close range during a clash with the police.
 It is the first injury from a live round in nearly four months of protests.

-A police officer has shot an 18-year-old protester in the chest from close range amid clashes in Hong Kong on Tuesday, local media report.
+A police officer has shot an 18-year-old protester in the chest from close range amid clashes in Hong Kong on Tuesday.
 This is the first known instance of a protester being shot since demonstrations began in early June.

 Police and demonstrators clashed in what the police have described as an attack on officers by protesters.
 A spokesperson for the police said the officer who fired the shot had feared for his life.